ACIT4040/ACIT4040-Contract-Template/README.md

 ## Roles and duties
-[Vlad "the Archivist" Țepeș] is responsible for taking notes during
+[Vlad "the Archivist" Țepeș] is responsible for taking notes during meetings

-[Alan "The wielder of the scepter of domination" Turing] is responsible for preparing the backlog
+[Alan "The wielder of the sceptre of domination" Turing] is responsible for preparing the backlog

 [Wolfgang "the Supreme Psychic" Mozart] is responsible for ensuring attendance and recording absence